KxSystems/docs/docs/wp/disaster-floods/index.md

 ==Let's include a legend of the significant features together with more verbose descriptions of what these are.
 I think this is really interesting but readers might now know/remember what WetIndexCat or lagged_target_12 are for example==

+==As a score is not associated with each significant feature I'm not sure a plot would be applicable in this circumstance?==

 ```q
 title["monthly"]
 X_Month:flip forecast[`M]!cleaned_monthly forecast[`M]